l7mp/stunner/README.md

 traffic into the Kubernetes cluster, exposing a public-facing STUN/TURN server that WebRTC clients can connect to.

-In the *headless deployment model* STUNner acts as a simple scalable STUN/TURN server that WebRTC clients can use as a NAT traversal facility for establishing a media connection.
-In contrast, in the fully fledged *media-plane deployment model* STUNner implements a STUN/TURN ingress gateway that WebRTC clients can use to open a transport relay connection to the media servers running *inside* the Kubernetes cluster.
+STUNner can act as a STUN/TURN server that WebRTC clients can use as a scalable NAT traversal facility (headless model), or it can serve as a fully-fledged ingress gateway for clients to reach a media server deployed behind STUNner (media-plane model).
 This makes it possible to deploy WebRTC application servers and media servers into ordinary Kubernetes pods, taking advantage of Kubernetes's excellent tooling to manage, scale, monitor and troubleshoot the WebRTC infrastructure like any other cloud-bound workload.

 ![STUNner media-plane deployment architecture](./doc/stunner_arch.svg)